JIM MEHRER'S POSTAL HISTORY

 USA

-ALL BOOKS ARE PRICED POSTPAID IN U.S.
+ALL BOOKS ARE PRICED POSTPAID to U.S. addresses.

-ILLINOIS RESIDENTS: Add 7% state sales tax to your order.
+ILLINOIS RESIDENTS: Add 8.5% state sales tax to your order.

 We do not accept CHARGE CARDS, and HERE'S WHY: Card companies would take about 5 percent off the top of whatever we sold.
 We don't feel like giving it to them, and we would rather not raise all of our prices just for the sake of handling charge cards.
 (Before you write and tell us that we can negotiate a better deal than 5 percent, we know that.
 But whether it's 3 or 4 or 5 percent, we still don't feel like raising the prices to "cover" it, as they say.)
 We were accepting payments through an online payment service for awhile, but then they started charging for their services, too.
 Maybe things will change someday.